Domains and URLs

 Default Vanity Domains

-When you create an application in Wristband, a vanity domain is assigned to it in order to uniquely identify it in our platform.
+When you create an application in Wristband, a unique vanity domain is assigned to it.
 Application vanity domains are used for the following:

 Here is a breakdown of the structure of default application-level vanity domains in Wristband: